shayanea/borzolini/README.md

 ## 🐱 The Borzolini Story

-Borzolini was inspired by **Borzolini**, a Persian cat whose healthcare journey highlighted the need for:
+Borzolini was inspired by **Borzolini**, a cat whose healthcare journey highlighted the need for:

 - Breed-specific care guidance
 - Easy access to specialized veterinarians
 - Reliable clinic quality information
 - Proactive health management

-_"Borzolini isn't just a pet - he's the inspiration and beta tester for the future of Persian cat healthcare!"_
+_"Borzolini isn't just a pet - he's the inspiration and beta tester for the future of cat healthcare!"_

 ## 🚀 Deployment